From Text to Talk: Audio-Language Model Needs Non-Autoregressive Joint Training: Joint Text-AR Audio-NAR Model

-\paragraph{Training objective and upper bound analysis.} In practice, we cannot directly optimize $\tilde p_\theta(x)$ because the order-marginalized conditional in Eq.~\ref{eq:order-marginalized} requires computing expectations over all permutations.
-Instead, we use the training objectives derived Section~\ref{subsec:discrete-diff}:
+This formulation reveals that both modalities are fundamentally AR: text uses a single linear extension (left-to-right), while audio integrates over all linear extensions consistent with the partial order. \paragraph{Training Objective and Upper Bound Analysis} In practice, we cannot directly optimize $\tilde p_\theta(x)$ because the order-marginalized conditional in Eq.~\ref{eq:order-marginalized} requires computing expectations over all permutations.
+Instead, we use the training objectives $\mathcal{L}_{\text{AR}}(x)$ and $\mathcal{L}_{\text{AO}}(x)$ derived in Section~\ref{subsec:discrete-diff}.
 The key theoretical insight is that our combined training objective provides a tight upper bound on the negative log-likelihood of the desired joint distribution.
 To see this, consider the audio term:

 The right-hand side is precisely $-\log \tilde p_\theta(\mathcal{A}_m \mid \mathcal{T}_{\le m}, \mathcal{A}_{<m})$ from Eq.~\ref{eq:order-marginalized}.
 The left-hand side is exactly the audio loss term for span $m$ in our practical training objective $\mathcal{L}_{\text{AO}}(x)$.